 Changes implemented during the DB&A engagement quickly helped LL shine as a subsidiary of GAF.

-The initial engagement resulted in an overall improvement in employee morale and the manner in which LL handles organizational issues.
-To begin with, turnover declined dramatically.
+They saw an overall improvement in employee morale and how organizational issues were handled.
+Turnover also declined dramatically.
 When DB&A started the project, turnover was at 42 percent.
-At last count, that percentage had fallen to the mid-teens, even taking into account the company's heavy concentration of seasonal help.
+At last count, that percentage had fallen to the mid-teens.

 Employee re-engagement became a primary driver of production improvements and cost reductions.
-After the first 30 weeks of intense work with DB&A, LL posted these dramatic operational results:
+After the first 30-weeks of intense work with DB&A, LL Building Products posted these dramatic operational results:

-- A 20 percent increase in efficiency
+- > 20% increase in efficiency

-- A 50 percent reduction in temporary labor requirements
+- > 50% reduction in temporary labor requirements

-- A 67 percent average decrease in scrap
+- ➤ 67% average decrease in scrap

-- A 45 percent reduction in inventory, resulting in \$3,000 monthly savings on outside warehouse costs
+- ➤ 45% reduction in inventory, resulting in \$3,000 monthly savings on outside warehouse costs

-- A 29 percent reduction in overtime
+- > 29% reduction in overtime quality

-As for financial results, LL obtained an annual savings rate of \$3.6 million-exceeding the original projection of \$2.2 million.
+As for financial results, LL obtained an annual savings rate of \$3.6 million - exceeding the original projection of \$2.2 million.
 These results inspired LL to keep building on its successes to further enhance performance and profitability.
 By taking ownership of these processes and tailoring them to suit its ever-changing needs, LL's cost savings, product quality, and employee morale continued to trend upward.
-Years after the original engagement, LL reported the following operational gains over and above the initial results:
+Years after the original engagement, the client reported the following operational gains over and above the initial results:

-- A 50 percent reduction in accidents
+- 50% reduction in accidents

-- A 46 percent reduction in customer returns
+- ➤ 46% reduction in customer returns

-- An increase from 30 cartons per hour in shipping to an average of 41.3 cartons per hour
+- Increase from 30 cartons per hour in shipping to an average of 41.3 cartons per hour

-- A 40 percent reduction in scrap
+- ➤ 40% reduction in scrap

-- A 10 percent reduction in maintenance costs
+- 10% reduction in maintenance costs